Indy9000/userstore/readme.md

 go run ./examples/basic
 ```

-The program writes user data into a temporary folder, exercises `Set`, `Get`, `Update`, and `Delete`, then prints the resulting archive location.
+The program writes user data into a temporary folder, exercises `Set`, `Get`, `Update`, and `Delete`, then prints the resulting archive location to illustrate that operations against one user do not block the whole cache.

 ## Project layout